thinkshout/thinkshout/_case_studies/travel-oregon.md

 cs-header:
   header-image: /assets/images/work/tolerance/TT-homepage.jpg
   client: "Travel Oregon"
-  title: "Bringing the wonders of Oregon directly to you."
+  title: "To Delight and Inspire."

 cs-intro:
   type: "Travel Oregon"
+  mission: "Bringing the wonders of Oregon directly to you."
+  text: |
-  mission: "We think Oregon is kind of a big deal.
+    We think Oregon is kind of a big deal.
 From the coastline in the west to the deserts in the east, there's a lot to do here.
 But how on earth does one convey the majesty of this state through a website and not only inform, but tempt them to visit and see it with their own eyes?
-That was the goal of the Travel Oregon website redesign: To delight and inspire people to come to Oregon and realize that yes, they like it here too."
+That was the goal of the Travel Oregon website redesign: To delight and inspire people to come to Oregon and realize that yes, they like it here too.
-  text: |

 cs-sections:
   - section-title: "Discovery and Design"